 We study how cells direct their motion to follow environmental signals.
 For example, we study how cells move along gradients in substrate friction — a new type of directed cell migration that we call frictiotaxis.
 This type of directed motion is possible even when cells do not adhere to the substrate, like is the case for amoeboid migration.

 We study how groups of bacteria migrate collectively.
-For example, we model colonies of motile bacteria as active fluids to understand collective behaviors such as the formation of layered aggregates and fruiting bodies, and the propagation of waves on the surface of the colony.
+For example, we model colonies of motile bacteria as active fluids to understand collective behaviors such as the formation of layered aggregates and fruiting bodies.
 In another example, we study how propagating fronts of chemotactic bacteria manage to remain stable even when moving through porous media.

 R. Alert, A. Martínez-Calvo, and S.S.
 Datta.
 Cellular Sensing Governs the Stability of Chemotactic Fronts.
 PRL (2022)

 T. Bhattacharjee*, D.B.
 Amchin*, R. Alert*, J.A.
 Ott, and S.S.
 Datta.
 Chemotactic smoothing of collective migration. eLife (2022)

 K. Copenhagen*, R. Alert*, N.S.
 Wingreen, and J.W.
 Shaevitz.
 Topological defects promote layer formation in Myxococcus xanthus colonies.
 Nat.
 Phys.
 (2021)

 Image from F.C.
 Keber, E. Loiseau, T. Sanchez, S.J.
 DeCamp, L. Giomi, M.J.
 Bowick, M.C.
 Marchetti, Z. Dogic, and A.R.
 Bausch.
 Topology and dynamics of active nematic vesicles.
 Science 345, 1135 (2014)